Pancreatectomy: Contraindications

+Complications

+Among the common complications of complete or nearly complete pancreatectomy are deficiencies of pancreatic endocrine or exocrine function, requiring replacement of insulin or digestive enzymes.
+Patients can develop type 1 diabetes after pancreatectomy and a study by Kim et al. determined that patients with BMIs >25 kg/m2 had higher incidences of pancreatic diabetes after distal pancreatectomy.
+Type 1 diabetes can be treated with careful blood glucose monitoring and insulin therapy.

+Complications also include fistulas, or the formation of an abnormal connection between two organs, and pancreatic leakage, where digestive enzymes can leak through the formation of the fistulas.
+Treatment for pancreatic leaks after surgery can include stenting and occlusion of the pancreatic duct, the use of octreotide, a drug that mimics somatostatin which inhibits secretion from the pancreas, or two other types of surgeries that remove part of the stomach or small intestine along with the pancreas.

 Prognosis

 After a total pancreatectomy, the body no longer produces its own insulin or pancreatic enzymes, so patients have to take insulin and enzyme supplements.
-Those who were not already diabetic become so.
+Those who were not already diabetic become so (type 3c diabetes).
 Glycemic control is challenging even for relatively young and healthy apancreatic people, owing to the digestive challenges of not having endogenous insulin and pancreatic enzymes under autonomic control.
-It can be insurmountably challenging depending on age and comorbidities.
+It can be challenging depending on age and comorbidities.
 But overall, quality of life in patients after total pancreatectomy is comparable with quality of life in patients who undergo a partial pancreatic resection.

-An experimental procedure called islet cell transplantation exists to help mediate the loss of endocrine function following total pancreatectomy.